tilmanschweitzer/100-days-of-code/README.md

 Insights

-* It not necessary to make everything immutable, but Suppliers can help to provide new instances for every potentially concurrent operations.
+* It's not necessary to make everything immutable, but Suppliers can help to provide new instances for every potentially concurrent operations.

 ## Day 14